 Memorabilia - historical objectives found or kept that link people, places, or things to an event or special occasion

-Minstrel Show - a form of performance created around the 1830s where white people dress up and deliver caricatured performances of African American culture (see NMAAHC Minstrel Shows)
+Minstrel Show - a form of performance created around the 1830s where white people dress up and deliver caricatured performances of African American culture (see the Smithsonian NMAAHC Minstrel Shows)

 Monument - a statue or building created to retain the memory of a person or event